-In December 2022, we submitted a New Drug Application, or NDA, to the FDA for avasopasem for the reduction of radiotherapy-induced SOM in patients with HNC undergoing standard-of-care treatment.
-The NDA was supported by the data from two randomized, double-blinded, placebo-controlled trials (Phase 3 ROMAN and Phase 2b GT-201), as well as data from other clinical trials of avasopasem in the proposed indication.
-In February 2023, the FDA accepted the NDA for filing and granted priority review with a Prescription Drug User Fee Act, or PDUFA, target date of August 9, 2023.
-On August 9, 2023, we announced receipt of a Complete Response Letter, or CRL, from the FDA regarding our NDA for avasopasem for radiotherapy-induced SOM in patients with HNC undergoing standard-of-care treatment.
-In the CRL, the FDA communicated that the results from the Phase 3 ROMAN trial together with the supporting data from the Phase 2b GT-201 trial are not sufficiently persuasive to establish substantial evidence of avasopasem's effectiveness and safety for reducing SOM in patients with HNC.
+On August 9, 2023, we announced receipt of a Complete Response Letter, or CRL, from the FDA regarding our New Drug Application (NDA) for avasopasem for radiotherapy-induced SOM in patients with HNC undergoing standard-of-care treatment.
+In the CRL, the FDA communicated that the results from the Phase 3 ROMAN trial together with the supporting data from the Phase 2b GT-201 trial were not sufficiently persuasive to establish substantial evidence of avasopasem's effectiveness and safety for reducing SOM in patients with HNC.
 FDA stated that results from an additional clinical trial will be required for resubmission.
-We intend to request a Type A meeting with the FDA to understand the FDA's rationale for its decision and discuss next steps to support an NDA resubmission seeking approval of avasopasem.
+We requested a Type A meeting with the FDA to understand the FDA's rationale for its decision and discuss next steps to support an NDA resubmission seeking approval of avasopasem.
+During the Type A meeting held on September 28, 2023, and in the subsequently received meeting minutes, the FDA reiterated the need for an additional Phase 3 trial to support resubmission of the NDA.
+We are exploring potential strategic alternatives, as it is not feasible to conduct an additional trial with our current resources.

-In connection with the CRL announcement, on August 9, 2023, we further announced that we will focus resources on exploring a potential approval path for avasopasem in radiotherapy-induced SOM, progressing our ongoing clinical trials for rucosopasem, and concurrently evaluating potential strategic alternatives, including partnering, for the continued development of avasopasem and rucosopasem.
-As a result, we are winding down our commercial readiness efforts for avasopasem and reducing headcount across several departments.
-This reduction in force, which was approved by our Board of Directors, reduces our current workforce by 22 employees, or approximately 70%, as of August 9, 2023, or the Workforce Reduction.
+In connection with the avasopasem CRL announcement, on August 9, 2023, we further announced that we would focus resources on exploring a potential approval path for avasopasem in radiotherapy-induced SOM, progressing our ongoing clinical trials for rucosopasem, and concurrently evaluating potential strategic alternatives, including partnering, for the continued development of avasopasem and rucosopasem.
+As a result, we wound down our commercial readiness efforts for avasopasem and reduced headcount across several departments.
+This reduction in force, which was approved by our Board of Directors, reduced our workforce by 22 employees, or approximately 70%, as of August 9, 2023, or the Workforce Reduction.
 The decision was based on cost-reduction initiatives intended to reduce operating expenses.